Reviewed by Wendy Boring-Bray, DBH, LPC

 Hoarding disorders aren’t discussed often, and many people don’t view it as a real disorder, but they’re just as dangerous to someone’s quality of life as any other disorder.
 In fact, some studies suggest hoarding disorders affect nearly 6% of the population.

-Many people suffering from a hoarding disorder also experience other mental disorders, such as OCD and depression.
-They’re also more likely to be obese, live alone, and have at least one family member suffering from the disorder.
+Many people going through a hoarding disorder also experience other mental disorders, such as OCD and depression.
+They’re also more likely to be obese, live alone, and have at least one family member dealing with the disorder.

 For those that don’t find the help they need, it’ll eventually affect your financial security, physical health, mental health, and relationships with others.

 While most people think a hoarding disorder involves collectibles and boxes of old memories, it’s often much more than just that.
 People can hoard mail, newspapers, magazines, notes, journals, books, photos, clothing, containers, food, garbage, waste, and even animals.